-Bullet Train has a theme subsystem designed to allow you the flexibility to either extend or completely replace the stock “Light” and “Clean” UI templates.
+Bullet Train has a theme subsystem designed to allow you the flexibility to either extend or completely replace the stock “Light” UI theme.
+To reduce duplication of code across themes, Bullet Train implements the following three packages:

 Theme Component Usage